Ceramic Exhibition & Workshop

 *This is an e-ticket.
 Thank you!
 Sold Out!

-Souheki Mori, a Japanese tea ceremony master, will conduct an authentic Japanese tea ceremony.
+Souheki Mori, a Japanese tea ceremony master, will conduct an authentic Japanese tea ceremony, assisted by Junya Mori.
 You will enjoy latest ceramics by Sawami Aoki during the tea ceremony.
 Special sweets will be served.

 To make a reservation for the tea ceremony, please click here!